morganthomas/winning-arguments/winning-arguments.md

 Thus far we have gotten rid of two distinctions between laws and rules.
 We have terminologically separated objective laws of nature out of usages of the term "law" in its unqualified usage.
 We have also categorized legal laws as rules (of the social games that members of a society play in order to constitute that society).
 Aside from the qualifier that objective laws of nature are obviously laws in some sense, can we draw any distinction between laws and rules within the terminological framework we have set up?
 It seems not; within our terminological framework, laws (in the unqualified sense) seem to be a type of rules in every case.

+It still feels odd to speak of the "laws of chess."
+At the point we've arrived at, we have no substantive distinction between rules and laws, but there is still a distinction of habitual application of the two terms to different things.
+The laws of Newtonian physics are rules we are happy to call laws.
+The rules of chess, not so much.
+In general, we seem to apply the term "law" to rules that cover a larger jurisdiction than other rules.

 TODO: What are rules?

 ### Winning